The first photos from the BBC’s adaptation of Ian McGuire’s The North Water are here.

 Set in the ice floes of the Arctic in the late 1850s, The North Water has also added Stephen Graham (Line of Duty), Tom Courtenay (The Aeronauts), Peter Mullan (Top Of The Lake), Sam Spruell (Outlaw King), Roland Møller (Atomic Blonde), Philip Hill-Pearson (The Bay) and Kieran Urquhart (Vera) to its cast list.

-Tom Courtenay commented: “I’m thrilled to be working with Andrew again on such epic material.”
+Tom Courtenay added: “I’m thrilled to be working with Andrew again on such epic material.”

 “Hoping to escape the horrors of his past, Sumner finds himself on an ill-fated journey with a murderous psychopath.
 In search of redemption, his story becomes a harsh struggle for survival in the Arctic wasteland.”

-The North Water will air on BBC Two in the UK in 2020.
+The North Water will air on BBC Two in the UK in late 2020 or early 2021.

 Ian McGuire’s novel The North Water is available on Amazon.